-Patients' needs were assessed and dental care and treatment was planned and delivered in line with their individual treatment plans.
-We looked at a sample of ten patient record cards.
+Patients needs were assessed and dental care and treatment was planned and delivered in line with their individual treatment plan.
+We looked at a sample of patient record cards.
 The records contained details of the condition of the gums and soft tissues lining the mouth.
 These examinations were carried out at each dental health assessment.
-Patients were aware of changes in their oral condition following these assessments.
-Where patients were diagnosed with more aggressive forms of gum disease then a more detailed assessment of the gums was carried out by individual pocket depth charting.
-Patients would then be provided with more complex plan of care by the dentists.
-Patients' dental recall intervals were determined by the dentist using a risk based approach based on current National Institute for Health and Care Excellence (NICE) guidelines.
-The recall interval for each patient was set following discussion of these risks with them.
+This meant that the patients were made aware of changes in their oral condition following these assessments.
+The patients' dental recall interval was determined by the dentist using a risk based approach based on current NICE guidelines.
+The recall interval was set following discussion of these risks with the patient.